 Without seeing aisles filled with brilliant decorations signaling that the holiday season is upon us ou can’t walk into a department store in the Fall.
 The days become shorter, and the weather gets a lot colder, and there’s a large majority of individuals who are impacted by the change in season in ways that are far less cheerful while many are filled with the holiday spirit.
 Seasonal Affective Disorder (SAD) is an issue that comes up every year, and yet how many of us take time to really check in with ourselves with how seasonal changes may be impacting us?
 As much attention to getting flu vaccinations as there is paid, there needs to be more focus drawn to how folks can be affected, and what they could do to practice self-care this holidays.
+You could go to https://www.resurgencebehavioralhealth.com/what-we-treat/dual-diagnosis/ and check out a behavioral center to get help.
 Seasonal Affective Disorder is a mood disorder that is often reported between the months of November and October, and for most individuals can feel like depression.

 There are several stuff that you can do to address the symptoms of Seasonal Affective Disorder:

 There can be a lot of pressure during the holidays in purchasing and shopping gifts, traveling and seeing relatives, and putting on a cheerful face for the benefit of others.
 When individuals work hard to meet with unrealistic expectations and strive, tension and stress can often follow.
 If any of this sounds familiar to you, then QUIT.
 Traveling relieves stress on the mind and body.
 As you are travelling on the road, your mind, body, and soul are being purified at the same time.
 You are also being enriched in new experiences as you explore your new surroundings.